FIFA presidential contender Sexwale appears before U.S. grand jury - BBC report

-Dec 21 FIFA presidential contender Tokyo Sexwale appeared before a U.S. grand jury to testify about an alleged $10 million payment South Africa made to Jack Warner, a former vice president of global soccer's governing body, the BBC reported on Monday.
+FIFA presidential contender Tokyo Sexwale appeared before a U.S. grand jury to testify about an alleged $10 million payment South Africa made to Jack Warner, a former vice president of global football governing body, the BBC reported on Monday.

 South African Sexwale appeared before the grand jury as a potential witness on December 17, the BBC reported.